sagemathinc/cowasm/packages/terminal/README.md

 Note that the service worker approach causes a page refresh the very first time the page is loaded, so that the active service worker takes over proxying certain requests.

+**Supported Platforms:** I've tested the above with node v14, v16 and v18 on Linux, MacOS, and Microsoft Windows.
+On Windows, you have to directly edit webpack.config.js to test out service workers.

 ### Firefox and Service Workers

 Unlike Safari and Chrome, Firefox doesn't allow service workers over http without setting `dom.serviceWorkers.testing.enabled,` so set that to true in `about:config` to test locally.